realh/refresh-switch/README.md

-This made it easier to test, and makes it easier to use in case the display is a TV which overscans in some modes; the window stays open after selecting a mode, whereas a menu would close, and the panel might be off-screen due to overscan.
-The disadvantage of this design is that Wayland and/or modern mutter don't allow an application to control the position of its windows.
+This made it easier to test, and makes it easier to use in case the display is a TV which overscans in some modes; the window stays open after selecting a mode, whereas a menu would close, and the panel might be off-screen due to overscan, so you'd have to do some blind clicking to find the right icon again.
+The disadvantage of this design is that Wayland and/or modern mutter don't allow an application to control the position of its windows, so the window tends to appear a long way from the panel icon.

 I also intended to include a control for turning fullscreen redirect on and off, but this is more awkward to implement with a separate process, and there